savegame/QField/docs/docs/old-doc/project-management/vector-layers.md

 constraint is not satisfied.

 ::: {.container .clearer .text-center}
-![Configuration of a constraint within a range](../assets/images/constraint_configuration.png)
+!![Configuration of a constraint within a range](../assets/images/constraint_configuration.png)
 :::